Your Complete Guide To Yoga Insurance

 Full-Time and Part-Time Yoga Instructors

-Are you one of the many yoga instructors that teach yoga part-time? beYogi’s policy is great for you too!
+Are you one of the many yoga instructors that teach yoga part-time? beYogi has a policy that can fit your needs!

-beYogi’s full-time policy is either the same cost or cheaper than other companies’ part-time policies, but beYogi does not limit the amount of yoga you can practice or teach in a week.
-But if you teach 10 or fewer hours each week, we also offer a part-time policy that provides all the same benefits at lower cost.
+We've done the research and beYogi’s full-time policy at $179/yr is either the same cost or less expensive than other companies’ part-time policies.
+But if you are looking for something a little more flexible on price, if you teach 10 or fewer hours each week, we also offer a part-time policy that provides all the same benefits at lower cost.

-Whether you are a full-time or part-time instructor, the $179 policy that beYogi offers is a great investment.
-Especially if an opportunity comes up to teach a couple extra hours a week at your favorite studio, having a policy that covers you even if you go over your limit is beneficial.
+Whether you are a full-time or part-time instructor, beYogi offers a great program you can utilize all year long with our membership benefits & discounts.
+Even if an opportunity comes up to teach a couple extra hours a week at your favorite studio or you get asked to teach at a local event, having a policy that covers you even if you go over your limit is beneficial.

 If you're a full-time yoga instructor, and know you'll be on the mat for years to come, we also offer a two-year policy that'll provide additional savings as you cover your career.
 Two full years of beYogi's coverage and member benefits, all for one low price.